von Willebrand Factor Multimer Analysis, Plasma

--This test is primarily used to identify variants of type 2 VWF.
+-Primarily used to identify variants of type 2 VWF.

--As an aid determining appropriate treatment
+-An aid in determining appropriate treatment

--VWF is a carrier molecule for procoagulant factor VIII in the circulation, increasing the factor VIII half-life 5-fold.
-Under conditions of high shear, VWF also mediates platelet-platelet cohesion by binding to the platelet receptor GP-IIb/IIIa (integrin alpha IIb beta3)
+3. Under conditions of high shear, VWF also mediates platelet-platelet cohesion by binding to the platelet receptor GP-IIb/IIIa (integrin alpha IIb beta3)

 An interpretive report will be provided.